 Certain business functions are absolute necessities.
-Who and what will you need in order to keep things functioning in the wake of a disaster?
+Who and what will you need to keep things functioning in the wake of a disaster?
 Work up a list of responsibilities and assign them to your employees so that everyone is prepared to respond effectively.

 Communications often break down in a crisis, so it is important that you have a plan in place.
-Draft a list of emergency contacts and store it in multiple locations.
+Draft a list of emergency contacts and store them in multiple locations.
 Know who will provide notifications and how they will do so.

 Make it standard procedure to back up all critical data regularly.
 Backups should be stored in an off-site location.
-Copies of insurance policies, legal papers and other important records should also be stowed safely.
+Copies of insurance policies, legal papers, and other important records should also be stowed safely.

 Prepare to protect your technology by developing a recovery plan for your information technology.
-Make certain that it includes a way to regain Internet access, resource requirements, data restoration plans, and procedures for the recovery of computers, wireless devices, networks, servers, apps and your data.
+Make certain that it includes a way to regain Internet access, resource requirements, data restoration plans, and procedures for the recovery of computers, wireless devices, networks, servers, apps, and your data.